azher-alnabi/stable-diffusion-float-point-analysis/README.md

 # Image fidelity Data Analysis

 This is an analysis on how floating point precision loss affects image fidelity when it comes to image rendering using Stable Diffusion.
-* Compares fp16 to fp32
+* Compares pixels of rendered images between the fp16 model and the fp32 model
 * Includes with VAE Bake in and without

 ## fp16 vs fp32 Image Rendered: